PierreSymonPeralta/cv/src/index.md

 layout: base.njk
 ---

-### JavaScript Developer
+### Senior Software Engineer (Frontend)

 ## Summary
-JavaScript developer with 9.5 years of extensive experience of building web applications and tools from small to enterprise level organizations.
+Frontend developer with 9.5 years of extensive experience of building web applications and tools from small to enterprise level organizations.
 Passionate about core web technologies, clean code, improving performance and best practices.

 ## Skills